ORALHLTH 3201AHO - Dental & Health Science IIIOH Part 1

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Class Meetings

-• Up to 9 hours of class meetings, case-based learning/small group discovery, resource sessions and/or tutorials may be scheduled per week, there is also a mid-year common campus block.
+• Up to 9 hours of class meetings, PBL/small group discovery, resource sessions and/or tutorials are scheduled per week, predominantly in semester 1.

 These sessions will be used for introducing and exploring topics, but may also be used for interactive learning, student presentations, discussions and assessments.